+1 (347) 907-1248

 Costs also play a significant role in the green card application process:

 • Government filing fees total $3005 for spouses living in the United States or $1340 for those abroad.
+(Fees may change in 2026, so always verify current USCIS pricing.)

 • Medical examination costs vary from roughly $200 to $500.